Fiber Frequently Asked Questions

 Will fiber become obsolete with other emerging technologies like 5G, satellite services, or other options that may be available in the future?

 The short answer is that it is unlikely that the fiber optic network itself will become obsolete in any reasonable timeline.
 The equipment that is used to transmit data over the fiber optic network will undergo regular maintenance and upgrades as technology improves and matures based on the income received by subscribers.
 Other wired technologies or wireless technologies typically also use a fiber optic network to connect to internet services at some point because of the greater speed and bandwidth capabilities provided by fiber optics.
 More specifically, a fiber optic network communicates by sending light waves through optical transmission lines (i.e., light pipes).
 Fiber optic networks allow very fast speeds because light-waves have much higher frequencies (i.e., are much higher on the electromagnetic spectrum) than other wired methods using copper (e.g., cable / DSL).
+Optical fiber is also a very low loss medium.
 Even wireless electromagnetic waves used in technologies like Wi-Fi, 5G, and satellite operate at much lower frequencies than light and therefore are more limited in transmission speed and bandwidth capabilities.
 To date, the speed and bandwidth limit of transmission via optical methods has not yet been achieved.
 Both wired and wireless technologies that are being deployed or touted as future technologies typically also require a fiber optic network connection at some point.

 As with any utility, having the most capable and reliable infrastructure provides more value to the community and its residents.
 Having the option for substantial network and internet capacity attracts businesses that require large amounts of bandwidth for their operations.
 This may be the case for residential customers as well.
 Communities are constantly needing and demanding higher amounts of bandwidth in their homes.
 This has especially been true with the recent pandemic that has forced many to work remotely from home.
 This fiber investment prepares us all for the future.